benjamin-albert/socket.io-intercept/README.md

 // Make sure to call this before server.listen(port) intercept({port: 3000});

-// Require your socket.io application module.
+// Require your socket.io application that listens on port 3000. require('./server');
-require('./server');

 // Install and use socket.io-client in your spec (unit test).